How to adapt traditional lab processes to integrate digital pathology

 October 17, 2024

-Understanding the Need for Digital Pathology
+Understanding the Need for Digital

 Traditional lab methods, though reliable, often face limitations related to speed, accessibility, and scalability.
 Incorporating digital pathology overcomes these challenges by providing enhanced diagnostic accuracy and efficiency.
 This shift is not just a technological upgrade but a strategic necessity for labs aiming to stay competitive and improve patient care.